Stev1346/310-Assignment3/README.md

 <h3>Tasks Completed:</h3>

-1. Spell checker can be found under `spelling.py`
+1. Spell checker

-2. POS Tagging implemeneted in `convoDemo.py`
+2. POS Tagging

-3. Separate spell checker method using `import symspellpy as symspellpy`
+3. Five new responses added to `convo.dat` to give alternate responses when topics are out of range

-4. Five new responses added to `convo.dat` to give alternate responses when topics are out of range
+4. Added new topic to `convo.dat`: Added new topic about being a student or working

-5. Added new topic of school to `convo.dat`
+5. Sentiment analysis tool implemented in `convoDemo.py`

-6. Sentiment analysis tool implemented in `convoDemo.py`
+6. GUI framework

 <h3>Extractable API Features:</h3>